zipvilization/Zipvilization/trinomial/human.md

 The civilization gradually becomes greater than any individual.

-This transition is not a loss.
+This is not a loss of control.

 It is the natural evolution of a living civilization.